-StriaTM Cladding is installed vertically using the cavity construction method as per the details and information published in this manual.
-StriaTM Cladding panels are 325mm or 405mm wide and are installed with a 25mm nominal lap over the panel below.
-Considering the installation and machining variations the effective cover for StriaTM Cladding can vary 300 to 302mm or 380 to 382mm respectively.
+Stria[TM] Cladding is installed horizontally using the cavity construction method as per the details and information published in this document.
+Stria[TM] Cladding panels are 325 or 405mm wide and are installed with a 25mm nominal lap over the next panel.
+Considering the installation and machining variations, the effective cover for Stria[TM] Cladding can vary between 300 to 302mm or 380 to 382mm respectively.

 StriaTM Cladding must be kept under cover whilst in storage or at sites and they must be dry at the time of their installation.
-All site-cut board edges must be sealed with Dulux® 1 Step, Resene® Quick Dry, Taubmans® Underproof Acrylic Primer Undercoat or a similar sealer compatible with the finish coat before installation.
+All site cut panel edges must be sealed with Dulux® 1 Step, Resene® Quick Dry, Taubmans® Underproof Acrylic Primer Undercoat or similar sealer compatible with the finish coat before installation.

-StriaTM Cladding must be fully supported and fixed through HardieTM horizontal cavity battens.
+StriaTM Cladding must be fully supported and fixed through timber cavity battens.
 Ensure that cladding is hard against the battens to avoid drumminess before fixing.